spacetelescope/STScI-STIPS/docs/installation.rst

 * `numpy`: STIPS uses numpy extensively for almost everything that it does.
 * `photutils`: STIPS uses photutils to determine the flux inside the half-light radius in generated Sersic profiles.
-* `pysynphot`: STIPS uses pysynphot to generate bandpasses, count rates, and zero points.
-Note that pysynphot's data files (also known as the CDBS data tree) must also be installed and available as indicated in pysynphot's documentation.
+* `synphot` and `stsynphot`: STIPS uses synphot and stsynphot to generate bandpasses, count rates, and zero points.
+Note that the reference data must also be downloaded, as described below in "Doanloading Required Data".
 * `scipy`: STIPS uses scipy to manipulate its internal images (zoom and rotate).

 Finally, STIPS requires a set of data files whose location is marked by setting the environment